phonedotcom/API-SDK-ruby/docs/ExtensionsApi.md

 # **get_account_extension**
 > ExtensionFull get_account_extension(account_id, extension_id, )

-Show details of an individual extension
+Show details of an individual extension.

-This service shows the details of an individual Extension.
+Show details of an individual extension.
+See extension for more details.

 ### Example
 ```ruby